- Download our Moving to Angola Guide (PDF)

-Expats with children will be glad to know that there are international schools in Luanda, which are generally well-supported by the companies that helped found them.
-However, the standard of these schools varies, tuition is pricy, and waiting lists can be long.
-Those moving to Angola with children should first secure a place at a school of their choice.
+Expats concerned about their children's education will be glad to know that there are international schools in Luanda, which are generally well supported by the companies that helped found them.
+However, the standard of these schools varies, tuition is pricey and waiting lists can be long.

-Overall, expats moving to Angola will likely face many challenges, those who approach the country with an open mind and adventurous spirit are sure to be richly rewarded with an exciting cultural experience and financial benefits.
+While expats moving to Angola will likely face many challenges, those who approach the country with an open mind and adventurous spirit are sure to be richly rewarded with an exciting and unique cultural experience.